Published online Dec 28, 2019. doi: 10.3748/wjg.v25.i48.6939

 Published online: December 28, 2019

-One of the most notable applications for circulating tumor DNA (ctDNA) detection in peripheral blood of patients with metastatic colorectal cancer (mCRC) is a long-term postoperative follow-up.
-Sometimes referred to as a “liquid (re)biopsy” it is a minimally invasive procedure and can be performed repeatedly at relatively short intervals (months or even weeks).
+Around 50% of patients with colorectal cancer (CRC) are found to have synchronous liver or extrahepatic metastases at the time of diagnosis, or will develop metachronous metastases within several years after surgery.
+It is known that radical surgical resection, the R0 resection which involves a complete removal of the diseased tissue, is the only effective treatment option, ideally in combination with perioperative chemotherapy.
+Besides removal of colorectal cancer metastases, postoperative patient follow-up is no less important as it allows for the timely identification of any progression or recurrence of the disease and prompt therapeutical response.
+The monitoring of patients is predominantly based on imaging techniques, usually with assessments of serum tumor markers.
+One of the promising tools for long-term postoperative follow-up is the detection of circulating tumor DNA (ctDNA) in the peripheral blood.
+Sometimes referred to as a "liquid (re)biopsy" it is a minimally invasive procedure and can be performed repeatedly at relatively short intervals (months or even weeks).
 The presence of the disease and the actual extent of the tumor burden (tumor mass) within the patient’s body can be monitored.
 This is of particular importance, especially when evaluating radicality of surgical treatment as well as for early detection of disease progression or recurrence.

-Among the monitored patients, the R0 (curative) resection correlated with postoperative ctDNA negativity in 26 out of 28 cases of surgical procedures (26/28, 93%).
-In the remaining cases of R0 surgeries that displayed ctDNA, both patients were diagnosed with a recurrence of the disease after 6 months.
-In 7 patients who underwent an R1 resection, 4 ctDNA positivities (4/7, 57%) were detected after surgery and associated with the confirmation of early disease recurrence (after 3 to 7 months).
-All 15 patients (15/15, 100%) undergoing R2 resection remained constantly ctDNA positive during the entire follow-up period.
-In 22 cases of recurrence, ctDNA positivity was detected 22 times (22/22, 100%) compared to 16 positives (16/22, 73%) by imaging methods and 15 cases (15/22, 68%) of elevated tumor markers.
+Among the monitored patients, the R0 (curative) resection correlated with postoperative ctDNA negativity in 26 out of 28 cases of surgical procedures (93%).
+In the remaining cases of R0 surgeries that displayed ctDNA, both patients were diagnosed with a recurrence of the disease after 6 mo.
+In 7 patients who underwent an R1 resection, 4 ctDNA positivities (57%) were detected after surgery and associated with the confirmation of early disease recurrence (after 3-7 mo).
+All 15 patients undergoing R2 resection remained constantly ctDNA positive during the entire follow-up period.
+In 22 cases of recurrence, ctDNA positivity was detected 22 times (100%) compared to 16 positives (73%) by imaging methods and 15 cases (68%) of elevated tumor markers.